Bone & Tissue Grafting

 Probably more than anything else we do in dentistry, the success of your graft is dependent on how your body heals.
 A healthy diet and carefully following our instructions will definitely improve your chances.
 One of the biggest factors, though, is smoking.
 Smokers just don’t heal very well.
 If you require a graft of any kind and you smoke, now is a good time to talk to us about quitting.

-Reconstructive grafting is one of the most rewarding treatments we do for our clients.
+Reconstructive grafting is an important part of modern general dentistry.
 If you require more information about these procedures, call for a consultation appointment today.